drinthewizzz23/-Types-of-Functions-Project-Create-and-Mint-Token/README.md

 - Ensure that only trusted entities have access to the contract owner's address to prevent unauthorized minting or manipulation of token supply.
 - Review and test the contract thoroughly before deploying it to a production environment to ensure its security and functionality.

-## License

-This smart contract is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README file further to include additional information or instructions specific to your project or use case.